szczys/belgrade-hackaday-badge/readme.md

 ---

-I'm currenlty developing code an emulator of the display I made using SDL2.
-It's simply a grid of circles actings as the pixels of the LED display.
+I'm currenlty developing code on an emulator of the display I made using SDL2.
+It's simply a grid of circles acting as the pixels of the LED display.

 ### To run the game emulator